Why Choose the Doctoral Programme in Science

 Before submitting the application, each applicant must contact a professor in charge of their intended research field to discuss the possible supervision of doctoral studies.
 Applicants are urged to ensure that their expertise and research interests are commensurate with the research group (and those of the supervising professor of their studies) that they apply to.

-The Doctoral Programme can be applied to throughout the year with the exception of the Department of Industrial Engineering and Management which can only be applied to once a year.
+Full-time studies at the Doctoral Programme can be applied to throughout the year; part-time applicants can apply twice a year.
 More information on applying and eligibility can be found here.

 Before applying for doctoral studies, you should deliberate at least these questions: